MKLab-ITI/pygrank/docs/userguide/basics.md

 ## Graph Filters

-Graph filters are algorithms that spread the node values stored in graph signals through graphs by diffusing them through edges for several hops of different weights.
+Graph filters are algorithms that spread the node values stored in graph signals through graphs by diffusing them through edges.
-This process produces new *posterior* signals.
 The original signal is called the *personalization*, and its values indicates the likelihood of respective nodes obtaining a certain property, such as being members of a structural or metadata community.
 Graph filters refine these initial estimates by providing improved (probability) scores for all nodes.
+Their outcomes are new *posterior* signals whose scores can be thought of a weighted gathering of scores from a different number of hops away.

-Filters are callables that are defined by instantiating respective classe.
+Filters are callables (after defining them, use them as functions) that are instantiated by respective classes;
-Filter constructors takes as input several keyword arguments affecting how they work.
-An exhaustive list of ready-to-use graph filters and their constructors found [here](../generated/graph_filters.md).
+their constructors takes as input several keyword arguments affecting how they work, so that you can reuse the same filter configurations in your code.
+Find an exhaustive list of ready-to-use graph filters and their constructors found [here](../generated/graph_filters.md).
 More complicated node ranking algorithms can be obtained by applying postprocessors on filters, which is covered [later](#postprocessors).
-After its initialization with chosen parameters, a filter `alg` can run with one of the following three patterns (the first two are interchangeable):
+After initialization with chosen parameters, a filter `alg` can run with one of the following three patterns, where the first two are interchangeable:

 | Pattern                                              | Description                                                                                                                                               |
 |------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|